zak-dfg/UnityMRStarterForQuest/README.md

 `StarterWithMRTK/Assets/Scenes/2_Mesh Example.unity`
 You can try various mesh samples by enabling/disabling OVRSceneManager_1~3 in the scene.
-*Please enable only one at a time.
+*Please enable only one VRSceneManager at a time.
 The video below is of OVRSceneManager_3.
 [![Mesh Visualization Example](https://img.youtube.com/vi/HVR5cXg5MSk/0.jpg)](https://www.youtube.com/watch?v=HVR5cXg5MSk)